rickstaa/stable-learning-control/docs/algorithms/sac.rst

     y(r, s', d) = r + \gamma (1 - d) \left( \min_{j=1,2} Q_{\phi_{\text{targ},j}}(s', \tilde{a}') - \alpha \log \pi_{\theta}(\tilde{a}'|s') \right), \;\;\;\;\; \tilde{a}' \sim \pi_{\theta}(\cdot|s').

-**Learning the Policy.** The policy should, in each state, act to maximize the expected future return plus expected future entropy.
-That is, it should maximize :math:`V^{\pi}(s)`, which we expand out into
+**Learning the Policy.** The policy should, in each state, act to maximise the expected future return plus expected future entropy.
+That is, it should maximise :math:`V^{\pi}(s)`, which we expand out into

 .. math::

     V^{\pi}(s) &= \underE{a \sim \pi}{Q^{\pi}(s,a)} + \alpha H\left(\pi(\cdot|s)\right) \\
     &= \underE{a \sim \pi}{Q^{\pi}(s,a) - \alpha \log \pi(a|s)}.

-The way we optimize the policy makes use of the **reparameterization trick**, in which a sample from :math:`\pi_{\theta}(\cdot|s)` is drawn by computing a deterministic function of state, policy parameters, and independent noise.
+The way we optimise the policy makes use of the **reparameterization trick**, in which a sample from :math:`\pi_{\theta}(\cdot|s)` is drawn by computing a deterministic function of state, policy parameters, and independent noise.
 To illustrate: following the authors of the SAC paper, we use a squashed Gaussian policy, which means that samples are obtained according to

 .. math::